Start planning your trip to the Formula 1 Chinese Grand Prix 2025 in Shanghai. Information about visas, money & language

 Money Matters

 The Chinese currency is the Yuan Renminbi (RMB or CN¥).
 When changing money, the rate is the same nationwide and is determined by the central government.
 There are money exchange facilities at the airport, hotels and banks.
 Not that many Chinese bank machines accept foreign cards, but the situation is improving in large cities like Shanghai.
-Credit cards are accepted in major stores, but China remains a cash-based economy.
 Tipping is not expected; many establishments even observe a strict no-tipping policy.
+To really get by in China now, you will need to have mobile payments set up and configured on your smart phone.
+The two most popular payment apps are Weixin Pay (part of the WeChat app, also known as WeChat Pay) and Alipay.
+It’s recommended to download and configure your chosen app before traveling to China.